June 9, 2023

 Two days later, a telephone call was received by 'The Age' from someone who identified themselves as a member of the ACT.
 They advised that the Weeping Woman could be found in locker 227 at Southern Cross station.

-Police, television crews, and one very harassed art gallery director descended on the station.
+Police, television crews, and one very anxious art gallery director descended on the station.
 A custodian jimmied the locker open with a crowbar, and the painting was found inside, wrapped in brown paper.

 A relieved McCaughey told the press, 'It will go behind bullet proof glass this time, and be bolted to the wall!'